UMNLibraries/oracle-json-api-2021-04/slides.md

 | 03e07f55-bfac-4ae3-8c47-05b52fe4557e | Biochemistry | PubMed | 2667062 |
 | 03e07f55-bfac-4ae3-8c47-05b52fe4557e | Biochemistry | QABO | 0345269998 |
 ---
-### Materialized View Caveats
+## Materialized View Caveats
-- potentially slow refresh speed
+- Potentially slow refresh speed
 - Oracle may not permit multiple `JSON_TABLE()` joins or `UNION`s in one view, even if they work in a plain query or non-materialized view.
 - Oracle may not permit multiple common table expressions (`WITH` clauses) when using `JSON_TABLE()`
-- work around these limits by creating multiple component views then `JOIN` or `UNION` them together into your primary view
+- Work around these limits by creating multiple component views, then `JOIN` or `UNION` them together into your primary view
 ---
 ## Why?
 ---